csexton/codeography.com/_posts/2011-06-14-dynamic-fixed-width-layout-with-css.markdown

 <img align="right" src="/images/dynamic-layout-sm.png" alt="iPhone and iPad">

-Recently we have been trying to optimize our site for different devices and ran in to some issues.
+Recently [Cary](http://cary.blog.greenfrylabs.com/) and I have been trying to optimize our site for different devices and ran in to some issues.
 Particularly if we wanted to have a site that would work well on an iPhone it was comically large on the iPad.
 And the awesome iPad version was teeny-tiny on the phone.
 With more digging into the viewport meta tags there was no good way to select a tablet layout vs. a phone layout -- you just have the one viewport and that's it.
 The only decent way to determine which device you have is to set the viewport's width to be `device-width`:

     <meta name="viewport" content="width=device-width" />